GW2. A guide to the Old Lion’s Court Strike Mission from Living World Season 1: Battle for Lion’s Arch.

 Red Watchknight – Prototype Vermillion – Hammer

 Positioning and timing (Gravity) is the theme of this enemy.
-It will follow the player who is closest to it when it spawns, shown by a Red Symbol above the player who will then have the Watchknight fixated on them.
+It will fixate to the player who is closest to it when it spawns, shown by a Red Symbol above the player who will then have the Watchknight focus their attacks on them.

 In or Out – An orange outline will surround the Red Watchknight and white arrows will point either outwards or inwards.
 Players should see where the arrows are pointing and then position outside or inside the line accordingly.
 For each player that is on the wrong side, the entire party will be hit with a shockwave.
-If arrows point both in and out, then both are fine.
+If arrows point both in and out, then both are fine, but it will decide the order that you get the mechanic because it will always alternate for each player on an individual basis.
+In other words, if you go inside for the first, then you will have to go outside for the next, then inside, and so on.

 Boiling Aether – This mechanic will occur throughout the encounter from all the bosses.
 It will first show up as a small blue puddle, then grow into a fully sized red circle.
 Avoiding these puddles will help you survive, but later on in the fight there will be multiple of them spawning.
 To conserve space, try to place these on the edge of the arena.